 We had a whole lot of last minute meetings.
 Goodwin the Raymarine dealer came to look at our electronics.
 A new Harry Plotter and a new brain for George next season?
 We talked lightly and furiously added everything up after he left.
 Without any big shocks, it’d be a good possibility.
 Breathes were held.
 Then Shiva the engineer came to install extra external filters on our inlet pipes.
 Why?
 The sail from Barbados to Trinidad was two hundred and fifty miles of sargassum weed.

 We didn’t mind catching it on the end of our line instead of our monster fish.. but that was only the beginning.
 Since 2011, sargassum has filled the Atlantic Ocean like bubbles in a hot tub.
 This season it’s been everywhere.
 Sargassum weed had piled up on Caribbean beaches in unprecedented quantities.
 Sailing in open seas, you can absolutely see why.
-It forms long brown lines as though it’s imitating rope, going on for endless miles.
-We began to stare at it with a whole new concern.
+It forms long brown lines as though it’s rope, going on for endless miles.
+Sailing this time, we began to stare at it with a whole new concern.
 Would Quest be ok with the engine on?
 Flushing the toilet?
 Anything that needed to suck water into Quest would be potentially dicey for blockage.
 We discovered that another boat had arrived in Peakes a few days after us, its engine intake so clogged with weed that it had conked out completely.
-And mid-passage.

 For Quest right now, we decided it has to be filters.
-For this, Shiva came to Quest.
+For this, Shiva came.
 Tall and skinny, with a hairdo wonderfully reminiscent of Coming to America’s ‘so-glow’, Shiva is one cool cat.
 He immediately invited us to his family’s barbecue on the weekend.
 And to stay in his house near Maracas.
-We smiled through a slightly embarrassed thanks, there was no way we’d be able to with our schedule.
+We smiled through a slightly embarrassed thanks, since there was no way we’d be able to with our schedule.
 He was so disarmingly nice though, it was hard to see properly for a little while.

 ‘I’m from the bad part of Port of Spain,’ he said grinning, ‘so it’s nice to be able to share what I have with people I like.’

 From Laventville no less, we discovered.
 Spend more than five minutes in Trinidad and you find out about Laventville.
 It’s one of the most infamous neighbourhoods in Trinidad.
 Twelve-year old Laura knows a song about the boys from Laventville.
 She sang it to us.
-Unsurprisingly perhaps, there a lot of warnings in the lyrics.
+Unsurprisingly perhaps, there are a lot of warnings in the lyrics.
 Just outside Port of Spain’s city centre, the major highway goes alongside Laventville.
 We’d been warned from day one never to stop there.
 If your car broke down on this stretch of road, we were told that police would be immediately on hand.
 If not, there’d be a good chance that hooded men would strip you and your car faster than a parade of leaf-cutter ants.
 From then on, we stared intently out of the windows when passing Laventville.
 At the same time slouching towards the rental car’s floor.

 But it’s also just a neighbourhood.
 It’s got houses like anywhere.
 Streets, schools, little shops on the corners.
 Through gaps in the highway fence, we caught glimpses of colourful washing hanging out on lines.
 Women talking across their washing lines.
 Men walking down the street.